Recent Comments

 Sarkaria’s Proof of Tverberg’s Theorem 1

 Helge Tverberg Ladies and gentlemen, this is an excellent time to tell you about the beautiful theorem of Tverberg and the startling proof of Sarkaria to Tverberg’s theorem (two parts).
 A good place to start is Radon’s theorem.
-1. The theorems of … Continue reading
+1. The theorems of Radon, … Continue reading

 Helly’s Theorem, “Hypertrees”, and Strange Enumeration II: The Formula